jonjonfung/jonjonfung/README.md

 # Jonathan Fung

-Data engineer.
 I build pipelines and ML systems on AWS.

 ---